-In general, if you take any medications in these categories and you are clenching or grinding your teeth, talk to your doctor about alternatives: psychotropics, dopamine agonists, antihistaminergics, and psychostimulants, as well as other measures to relieve anxiety and depression.
+In general, if you take any of these medications and you are clenching or grinding your teeth, talk to your doctor about alternatives: psychotropics, dopamine agonists, antihistaminergics, and psychostimulants, as well as other measures to relieve anxiety and depression.

 I recently learned that there’s an alternative to pharmaceuticals for treating depression and other mental disorders.
 It’s called TMS (transcranial magnetic stimulation) and it works with your brain waves (rather than the chemical approach using particles).

-It’s been approved by the FDA to treat depression and migraines, and it’s also being used to treat anxiety, OCD, PTSD, Asperger syndrome, TBI, ADHD, and more.
+It’s been approved by the FDA to treat depression and migraines, and it’s also being used to treat anxiety, OCD, PTSD, autism syndrome, traumatic brain injuries, ADHD, and more.

-One more bit of info: I had a new TMJ Relief patient who was taking an SSRI for depression.
-I treated her and gave her the info above, but unlike others I’ve treated, she didn’t notice a difference at the end of the session.
+One more bit of info: I had a new TMJ Relief patient who was taking an SSRI.
+I treated her and gave her the info above.

 However, she emailed me the next day to tell me that for the first time in a while, she woke up without severe jaw pain and headache.

-So even if you are taking an SSRI and have jaw pain, one of my TMJ Relief sessions (or even better, the 5-sessions-in-4-weeks program) can help, and meanwhile you can be investigating alternatives.
+So even if you are taking one of these SSRIs and have jaw pain, one of my TMJ Relief sessions (or even better, several sessions judiciously scheduled to prevent relapse) can help, and meanwhile you can be investigating alternatives.

 What to do if you have jaw issues?
 I offer a 30-minute in-person TMJ consultation to gather information and evaluate your issues.
 I teach clenchers an alternative to clenching as well as the above information to stop grinding.